OpenTermsArchive/contrib-versions/Evernote/Terms of Service.md

 What Do I Have To Do To Use the Evernote Service?

 First, you need to create an Evernote Service account.
 You create an account by providing us with an acceptable username and email address, and creating a password.
 We refer to this as your “Account Information.”
 We encourage you to use a distinct and non-obvious username and password combination that is different from what you use for other services.
 You are responsible for maintaining the accuracy, completeness and confidentiality of your Account Information, and you will be responsible for all activities that occur under your account, including activities of others to whom you have provided your Account Information.
 We will not be liable for any loss or damage arising from your failure to provide us with accurate information or to keep your Account Information secure.
-If you discover any unauthorized use of your Account Information or suspect that anyone may be able to access your private Content, you should immediately change your password and notify our Customer Support team.
+If you discover any unauthorized use of your Account Information or suspect that anyone may be able to access your private Content without authorization, you should immediately change your password and notify our Customer Support team.

-Second, although you may use Evernote with only a web browser, in order to use Evernote on a variety of computing devices, you’ll need to install our client software on your computers, tablets and phones.
+Second, you may use Evernote with only a web browser, but in order to use Evernote on a variety of computing devices, you’ll need to install our client software on your computers, tablets and phones.
 Sorry, but obtaining those devices and paying for their connectivity and data plans is your responsibility.
 Evernote also has no responsibility for the availability of the Internet and other telecommunication services necessary to access the Service.

 Can I Share My Account With Someone Else?